-Some companies' discussion on governance focused on the individuals responsible for managing this and how tThe Task Force on Climate-related Financial Disclosures ("TCFD") is responding to investor concerns raised in relation to the level of disclosure on climate change in annual reports in respect of climate change.
+The Task Force on Climate-related Financial Disclosures ("TCFD") is a private sector led group convened by the Financial Stability Board in 2015 to "develop voluntary, consistent climate-related financial disclosures that would be useful to investors, lenders and insurance underwriters in understanding material risks".
+The group is responding to investor concerns raised in relation to the level of disclosure on climate change and the impact of actions on the environment in annual reports.
 The TCFD has developed a number of voluntary disclosure requirements to address investor concerns, embedding the consideration of climate control into risk management, governance, business strategy, metric and target reporting to ensure this is seen as a key area of focus for the business.
-Ratings agencies have also recognised that climate change could impact credit ratings.
-Regulation exists on climate change disclosure in France and the move towards regulation in the UK is gaining traction.